Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 What we check for:

 The user limit on your destination site won’t be exceeded after migration.
 The number of users with product access after migrating should be less than the maximum allowed under the plan on your destination site.
+There is no limit to the number of customer accounts you can migrate on a Jira Service Management Free plan.
 If you need to increase the user limit, upgrade your plan.

 Projects don’t already exist on your destination site.
 All projects on your destination site must have unique names and project keys after migration.
 This includes the history of any changed or old project keys.
 If duplicate projects are found, you’ll need to change the project name or key on your source site, delete the duplicate projects on your destination site, or remove the affected projects from your migration.